ninception/VisrecProject/README.md

-# Visual Recognition Project
+#CS698O Visual Recognition Project
-Dense heirarchical segmentation using depth maps (which themselves were predicted1)

-Tasks:

-- Clearly write down the entire direction and scope of the project.
-- Search for and prepare an appropriate dataset.
+##This is the repository for Visual Recognition Course Project.